Q – Why a Passport Club?

 Sunshine Coast Passport Rotary puts a high value on partnerships with other organisations, and working with local schools, charities and businesses.
 This will enable the seeking of sponsorship and sharing opportunities.
 As a measure of how important we consider this our organisation structure includes a Partnership Director.
 Grant opportunities are also available for non-profit organisations.

 Q – Isn’t Rotary an organisation for retirees and people over 50?

 It is fair to say that only 12% of members are under 50 but this is rapidly changing through the new Rotary club models being introduced.

 New Rotary clubs – like the passport version – offer the flexibility and focus to attract young people.
 Some of Rotary’s passport clubs have an average age of 35.
 Sunshine Coast Passport Rotary is aiming to achieve a balance of experience and drive taking in many different age groups – people who value productivity and want to make an effective use of their time.
 The average age of our members currently is 52.

 A – Look at it as “how do I invest my time and energy in Service”!

-A minimum of 20 people will be needed to charter a new club, we will be aiming higher with say 25 people initially – people from any walk of life, past Rotarians, present and past Rotaractors, business people, students, families and so on.
+A minimum of 20 members will be needed to charter a new club, but we would like to initially have 22- 25.
+Our members will come from any walk of life, past Rotary members, present and past Rotaractors, business people, students, families and so on.
 If you genuinely want to make a difference and have the flexibility to volunteer when you want, Sunshine Coast Passport Rotary is for you.
 You may work with any other Rotary club in the world that needs help.
 There is enough work in our own Rotary District to keep you busy if you want to stay local.